Hazard Notification System (HANS) for Volcanoes

 Current Aviation Color Code: ORANGE

 Great Sitkin Volcano is a basaltic andesite volcano that occupies most of the northern half of Great Sitkin Island, a member of the Andreanof Islands group in the central Aleutian Islands.
-It is located 26 mi (43 km) east of the community of Adak.
-The volcano is a composite structure consisting of an older dissected volcano and a younger parasitic cone with a 1.5 km-diameter summit crater.
-A steep-sided lava dome, emplaced during the most recent significant eruption in 1974, occupies the center of the crater.
-That eruption produced at least one ash cloud that likely exceeded an altitude of 25,000 ft (7.6 km) above sea level.
-A poorly documented eruption occurred in 1945, also producing a lava dome that was partially destroyed in the 1974 eruption.
+It is located 26 miles (42 km) east of the community of Adak.
+The volcano is a composite structure consisting of an older dissected volcano and a younger parasitic cone with a ~1 mile (1.6 km)-diameter summit crater.
+A steep-sided lava dome, emplaced in the crater during an eruption in 1974, has been mostly buried by the ongoing eruption.
+The 1974 eruption produced at least one ash cloud that likely exceeded an altitude of 25,000 ft (7.6 km) above sea level.
+A poorly documented eruption also occurred in 1945, producing a lava dome that was partially destroyed in the 1974 eruption.
 Within the past 280 years a large explosive eruption produced pyroclastic flows that partially filled the Glacier Creek valley on the southwest flank.

 PAVLOF (VNUM #312030)